Stadion Radnik

 The stadium was built for the 1987 Summer Universiade, held in the nearby Croatian capital Zagreb.
 It has since been renovated three times, in 1999 for the Military World Games held in Zagreb, in 2010 to meet the requirements for Druga HNL Croatian second-level league and finally in 2019 when the stadium became an all-seater.

+The stadium also sought use for concerts such as: